 Great volunteers possess a set of characteristics that allow them and the mission for which they are working to succeed.
 Having passionate volunteers can make a big difference on a project, as passion fuels drive, even in difficult times.
 Having the drive to go above and beyond, especially without requiring constant guidance, can be invaluable to already busy program organizers.

 Maintaining good communication with project colleagues and with those leading the volunteer coordination is essential.
 Through this communication, volunteers build expectation management and, thereby, reliability in their timeliness and work ethic, instilling confidence in those with whom they are working.
 Remaining patient and positive during stressful or slow times can say a great deal about someone’s ability to handle anything being thrown at them.
 Being a team-player and exercising humility and open-mindedness are also critical components of being a volunteer – always consider what you can learn from those working around you and in the community you are working in.

 There is a need for volunteers around the world, on all continents, mostly in the developing world but also in many parts of wealthier countries.
-Finding good places to volunteer will depend on a range of issues - your personality, your hopes and dreams, your skills - the same things you had to consider above when deciding how to volunteer.
+Finding the right country or region to volunteer will depend on a range of issues − your personality, your hopes and dreams, your skills − the same factors you had to consider above when deciding how to volunteer abroad.

 The following are the three most popular regions for volunteers and the ones with the greatest number of international volunteer opportunities.

 Thousands of people, young and old, end up on Africa volunteer programs − whether teaching jobs in Tanzania, medical missions in Malawi or conservation projects in Cameroon.
 The need for assistance is huge and there seems to be a spot for everyone.

 In Africa, many reputable organizations will charge you for the privilege of volunteering, in part to cover the costs of your food and lodging but also to put back into the program or project.